Accessorizing

 10. Loafers

-This can sometimes feel like a funny pairing at first but some loafers can look quite chic.
-I say “some: because although you see a lot of chunky platform loafers on line, I prefer the the sleeker more elegant ones.
+This can sometimes feel like an unusual pairing at first, but some loafers can look quite chic.
+I say “some: because although you see a lot of chunky platform loafers online, I prefer the tleeker, more elegant ones.
 The trendy heavy-sole loafers are too clunky and masculine for my style.

-However, if you want a tailored vibe, a loafer with a flat or low heel, like these elegant Quince Italian suede or leather loafers, can look very sophisticated.
-They’re a modern version of the old money look.
-These subtle snake print loafers are also nice.
+However, if you want a tailored vibe, a suede loafer with a flat or low heel, or leather loafers, can look very sophisticated.
+They’re a modern take on the classic old-money look.

-Shoes I’d pass on when Wearing a Sweater Dress.
+Shoes and Boots I’d Pass On When Wearing a Sweater Dress.
 (There is no right or wrong here.
 This is just me!)

 shoes to wear with sweater dresses